SERVEXS/bol-retailer-client/docs/Api/ReturnsApi.md

 handleReturn($rma_id, $body): \ServeXS\BolRetailer\v7\Model\ProcessStatus
 ```

-Handle a return
+Handle a return by rma id

 Allows the user to handle a return.
 This can be to either handle an open return, or change the handlingResult of an already handled return.
-The latter is only possible in limited scenarios, please check the returns documentation for a complete list.
+Please refer to the Returns documentation for further details.

 ### Example